go-training/drone-tutorial/installation/install-with-gitlab.md

 ## How to register OAuth application

-Go to your GitLab [profile setting](https://gitlab.com/profile) and click `Applications` on top navbar.
+Go to your GitLab [profile setting](https://gitlab.com/profile) and navigate to your account settings and choose `Applications` from the menu.

 <img src="images/gitlab-setup-01.png" />